 Are social networks essential or an unnecessary distraction?

 That’s a tricky question to answer, as it’s subjective accurately.
-To call them essential might be a stretch for some, but they can be an unnecessary distraction, mainly if you’re talking about playing games on Facebook when you’re supposed to be studying for your exams!
+To call them essential might be a stretch for some, but they can be an unnecessary distraction, mainly if you’re talking about playing games on Facebook when you’re supposed to study for your exams!

 How can a student avoid distraction from social media?